daveyoon64/daveyoon64.github.io/_posts/how_to_read_js_syntax/2020-08-13-how_to_read_js_api_syntax.md

 - Square brackets ( **[ ]** ) around an argument indicate that the argument is optional.
 - Ellipses ( **...** ) are used to show that the previous argument-prototype may be repeated.
 - An argument beginning with a minus sign ( **-** ) is often taken to mean some sort of flag argument even if it appears in a position where a file name could appear.
+- A comma (,) means if you use an optional arg, it needs to be separated with a comma.

 ### References
 [Link to StackOverflow](https://stackoverflow.com/questions/10925478/how-to-interpret-api-documentation-function-parameters)